A flexible Bayesian framework to estimate age- and cause-specific child mortality over time from sample registration data: Estimating mortality from SRS data

-Due to the importance of time trends for global health policy and interventions, modeling different time trends for each age, region, and cause is paramount.
-For example, mortality rates from injuries are likely changing differently for infants compared to older children, and these may further be different in rural locations compared to urban locations.
-In our final model, we use different random walks in order to allow age-region-cause strata to have distinct trends.
-This accomplishes a similar goal as the model in \cite{he2017national} without using ad-hoc weighted rolling averages.
-To aid computation, we share random walks among certain ages and causes.
+We use a second-order random walk to encourage the estimated mortality rates to vary smoothly in time.
+A second-order random walk model penalizes deviations from linearity and is more smooth than a first-order random walk, which models the first differences in time as being normally distributed and allows for sharp year-to-year variation.
+The additional smoothness of the second-order random walk is in line with what we expect in the MCHSS data.

+We share random walks among certain ages and causes to aid computation.
 The categories for sharing random walks were chosen via a data-driven exercise that accounted for the scientific context.
 We fit a suite of Poisson generalized linear models that contained interactions between time and all one-way, two-way, and three-way combinations of region, age, and cause, and then analyzed the residual plots for common patterns that were consistent with the context of child mortality in China.
 The 0--6 day age group had consistent patterns in the residuals that were different than the other ages, which is reasonable due to the biological uniqueness of this age group such as higher mortality and its dependence on birth-related interventions of health facilities.
 The causes that share random walks also had similar residual patterns which are reasonable because \textit{diarrhea} and \textit{other communicable diseases} are communicable, while \textit{congenital anomalies} and \textit{other non-communicable diseases} are non-communicable.
 This is fully detailed in the supplementary material.

-We tested the feasibility of this by separately fitting random walk models for the data in each of the previously defined 72 age-region-cause combinations for random walks and comparing the estimated standard deviation parameters, which are presented in the supplementary material.
+We tested the feasibility of the shared variance parameter by separately fitting random walk models for the data in each of the 72 age-region-cause combinations and comparing the estimated standard deviation parameters, which are presented in the supplementary material.
 The estimates ranged from 0.005 to 0.1, with the majority below 0.025.
 Sharing the variance parameter will shrink the rates of change in some of the time trends toward the average, but not drastically.
-For identifiability of second order random walks, we use sum-to-zero constraints along with an improper prior on the intercept $\alpha$, which ensures the resultant posterior is proper \citep{rue2005gaussian}.
-We use a penalized complexity prior \citep{simpson2017penalising} such that there is a $1\%$ probability that $\sigma_{\gamma} > 1$.